Faith in Trying Again: Resilience After Failure

 Every beginning looks ordinary until you realize you’re the one becoming extraordinary.

 Trying again isn’t weakness but courage.
 It’s stepping into the unknown with nothing but your voice, your growth, and your quiet refusal to abandon yourself.
-You don’t have to be unshaken to move forward, you just have to believe that starting over with everything you’ve learned is already a win.
+You don’t have to be unshaken to move forward, you just have to believe that starting over with everything you have learned is already a win.

 Some attempts won’t be smooth, some will stretch you in ways that feel unfair, but each time you rise, you carry less fear and more wisdom.
 You begin to understand that the outcome matters less than the decision to show up.

 And with every step, you turn what once felt like an ending into a deeper kind of beginning, not a redo, but a reclaiming, a way of saying, "I’m still here, still standing, still choosing to believe in what’s ahead, even with the bruises."
 So if you’re standing at the edge, unsure if you can take the leap again, hear this: You can, and more than that, you already are.
 You’re starting from strength.
+Keep walking forward, even when you don’t know where the next step will take you.
+You are already further than you think.

 May you trust the becoming,